Top 3 UV Toothbrush Sanitizers - Reviews 2020

 There are a number of 'travel case' style units, but this one is much better made than most of them - and looks great too.
 It's pretty small so easily fits in your wash bag/travel case.
 Nicest of all is it has a built-in Lithium-ion battery and you can charge it up via a standard USB cable.
 You get about 50 goes from one charge, so you can charge before you travel.
-Note: this works well for both electric brush heads as well as regular toothbrushes.
-It's designed to be for travel purposes, but you can of course use it at home too - it's got little feet that mean it doesn't slide around so won't easily get knocked off the counter top.
-As a travel unit it runs only from batteries (2 x AAA).
-The UV treatment starts as soon as you close the case and runs for about 5 to 6 minutes.
-You should get at least a months use out of 1 set of even average batteries.
+Note: this works well for both electric brush heads (not Oral B though) as well as regular toothbrushes.
+It's designed to be for travel purposes, but you can of course use it at home too.
+The UV treatment starts when you push the button and runs for about 3 minutes.

 What Else Is There?

-The sanitizer reviews above will suit almost everyone.
+The UV sanitizer reviews above will suit almost everyone.
 But there is one other option that a lot of people like too.
 The Steripod toothbrush sanitizer (get them here) - which is a totally different approach.
 There is no UV light, no batteries, just a little 'pod' that you clip onto the head of your brush after using it.

 This works 2 ways - firstly by covering your brush head to keep germs away from it, and second by using various essential oils known for killing bugs (e.g. tea tree, clove, peppermint).
 These are designed to be disposable however, so you are supposed to replace them every 3 months.
 It's not my personal choice, but a lot of people swear by these.
 They cost around $4 each RRP but you can get multi-packs, which can bring the price down a lot.

 Any To Avoid?